Hi, good to meet you!

 Many of my clients are…

 Many of my clients are queer, trans, and/or non binary.
-I love working within my queer community and in my work I draw heavily on my personal and community experience.
+I love working with my community and in my work I draw heavily on my personal and community experience.
 This experience helps me translate my academic and continuing education learning into a supportive and non-oppressive practice for queer folks.

-Many of my clients practice polyamory, consensual non monogamy, relationship anarchy or other less mainstream relationship structures like friends co-parenting, communal living etc. All structures have benefits and challenges.
+Many of my clients practice polyamory, consensual non monogamy, relationship anarchy or other less mainstream relationship structures like friends co-parenting or communal living etc. All structures have benefits and challenges.
 Want someone to help you navigate?
 I got you.

 If you know, you know.
 Chronic pain can be exhausting and impact all areas of your life.
-Maybe you’ve tried SO MANY things already or maybe this is a new and unexpected part of the path.
+You’ve likely tried SO MANY things already.
 I can help you work in a way that is practical, yet deep, strategic, yet not overwhelming.
-We can work our way towards any internal feelings/ coping strategies that are underlying the pain (note: this doesn’t mean it’s your fault or “all in your head”) and explore how different parts of you are responding to the pain.
-This can help you find more ease.
+We can work our way towards any feelings that are fuelling the pain and explore how different parts of you are responding to the pain.
+This will help you find more ease.

-A few things you might want to know about my work…
+A few things to know about my work…

 As a counsellor, I work to show up in my full humanity.
 For me this looks like being honest with you about what I know and what I don’t know.
 It also looks like honoring the counselling relationship as a real relationship by sharing what I’m actually thinking and feeling in our conversation.
 For example, if you say something that moves me, I will tell you.
 If you ask me a question, I will answer it.
 If I’ve made a mistake, I will apologize.
 For me, this stance is the heart of a feminist, anti-oppressive counselling practice.
 I am a human and you are too.
 We are all just moving along trying to figure out how to suffer less and experience more joy and connection (if you’re not into that and your goal is something like becoming a bazillionaire… I suspect we’re not going to be a fit).